What Does a Medicaid Planning Attorney Do?

 “Planning can be absolutely appropriate under one state’s laws but won’t work at all in another state,” says Zdychnec.
 “Medicaid is a federal program, but the variations from one state to another can be a real trap for people.”

-Older individuals often need to consider Medicaid as part of their overall long-term planning strategy.
+Older individuals often need to consider Medicaid as part of their long-term care planning.
+Essentially, it comes down to the following questions:

 - Will I have enough money to cover the costs of health care or nursing home care?